muse-research-lab/cloud-forecast-lstm/README.md

-# Cloud resources forecasting using LSTM Neural Networks
+# Cloud Resource Forecasting Using LSTM Neural Networks

 This repository contains the code to deploy and train a LSTM model and do inference on test data, using timeseries of CPU usage from Google's trace dataset (2019).